 Having a great team behind you is important if you are planning on avoiding a foreclosure but there may be other options.
 Having an investor buy your home outright may also be a viable option. – Thank you to Peter Westbrook REI for our guest post this week.
 Peter buys properties as-is in any condition throughout northern California.

 The care of your loan is much more complicated than it appears.
 To some, this may sound funny because many of us do not think of a mortgage as simple on any level.
-Usually when making your monthly payments you only deal with the servicer.
+Usually, when making your monthly payments you only deal with the servicer.
 They are responsible for taking payments, crediting the accounts, and taking the steps for foreclosure if the loan is in default.
-There is another party involved party involved in your loan you may not be aware of.
+There is another party involved in your loan you may not be aware of.

 This other party is generally invisible to loan holders because they do not communicate with you.
 This silent party has the biggest stake in what happens in your mortgage and that is the investor.
-They own the mortgage and earn profit on the interest paid.
-Many homeowners don’t realize there is another party involved with the mortgage until there is a financial hardship and payments have not been made when the servicer relays information that the investor will not allow a modification.
+They own the mortgage and earn a profit on the interest paid.
+Many homeowners don’t realize there is another party involved with the mortgage until there is a financial hardship and payments have not been made when the servicer relays information that the investor will not allow modification.

 So why would an investor deny an attempt to make a new payment agreement through modification?